 You won’t want to miss out on these free things to do in Prague.

-From the famous astronomical clock in the charming Old Town Square, the nearby Charles Bridge, the towering Prague Castle, to the unique dancing house, visit these main attractions that are free!
+From the famous astronomical clock in the charming Old Town Square, the nearby Charles Bridge, and the towering Prague Castle to the unique dancing house, visit these main attractions that are free!

 Watch the Astronomical Clock

 First and foremost.
 You can’t go to Prague and not experience this treasured clock.
 Find it located in the beautiful Old Town Square.

 The clock is quite impressive, seeing that it was built in 1410, and is one of the oldest astronomical clocks that is still working today!

 The highlight of the clock is the simple rotation of the 12 Apostles.
 In addition, look for the skeleton on the right, reminding them of their human forms and, ultimately, death.
 The grand finale is the chirping of the “golden cock.”